-The Lighthouse for the Blind, Inc. stands out as one of Seattle’s oldest nonprofit organizations, with over eighty years of practical service to blind people in our community.
-The Seattle Lighthouse saw its beginnings in 1914 as a social club called the Seattle Association of the Blind.
+The Lighthouse for the Blind, Inc. stands out as one of Seattle’s oldest nonprofit organizations, with over ninety years of practical service to people who are blind in our community.
+The Lighthouse saw its beginnings in 1914 as a social club called the Seattle Association of the Blind.
 The fledgling group soon realized that many blind people faced barriers in the areas of basic education, training and employment.
 In order to address these needs, the Association opened a small retail shop, selling jigsaw puzzles and baskets made by their members.
-Many of Seattle’s leading citizens became involved with these efforts to promote self-sufficiency for blind people.
+Many of Seattle’s leading citizens became involved with these efforts to promote self-sufficiency for people who are blind.
 In April of 1918, the growing organization was incorporated as The Lighthouse for the Blind, Inc. This name was already in common currency throughout the country – over 100 different agencies chose the Lighthouse name.

-The very first mission statement of the Seattle Lighthouse read:
+The very first mission statement of the Lighthouse read:

 To carry on any business, avocation or charitable work which shall contribute to the general welfare and well-being of the blind and those directly dependent on them and to maintain a workshop to make the blind self-supporting.

-In the early years, volunteers provided a wide variety of services to blind people in Seattle: home visits, reading, food baskets, and financial assistance.
+In the early years, volunteers provided a wide variety of services to people who are blind in Seattle: home visits, reading, food baskets, and financial assistance.
 However, organizational focus ultimately turned toward employment.
-The Seattle Lighthouse believed that jobs were the first step on the path toward independence and self-sufficiency for blind people in the community.
+The Lighthouse believed that jobs were the first step on the path toward independence and self-sufficiency for people who are blind in the community.

 In 1925, a larger facility was constructed on the waterfront at Elliott Avenue West and John Street, allowing expanded broom-making operations.
 Seattle citizens donated materials, funds and labor needed to construct this larger site.
 At this time, the Lighthouse employed fifteen people.